jaredly/j3/Roadmap.md

 - [x] OK time for layout to not be in .map
-- [ ] now that we're locking down hashes, need to propagate hash changes to dependent dealios
+- [x] now that we're locking down hashes, need to propagate hash changes to dependent dealios
-  - [ ] ok but for real, let's write a test for this. should be a thing one can do.
+  - [x] ok but for real, let's write a test for this. should be a thing one can do.
+  - [ ] whyy is it invalidating other things??

 - [ ] whyyy am I tracking every little change to an identifier as its own history item?
 Doesn't seem like I need to.